Freegle1643/Customized-Dockerfile-Pool/README.md

 ### Phase 2

 ### Ubuntu-16.04-vnc-xfce

 I found a [xfce](https://xfce.org/) desktop and VNC installed Ubuntu Docker image on [Docker Hub](https://hub.docker.com/r/welkineins/ubuntu-xfce-vnc-desktop/).
 It works perfect and with some great fundamental features.
 It was built from a `ubuntu:14.04` image, I tried to modified it to `16.04` and added `sudo` in it because this package is no longer considered in the minimum image.
 I started with VNC because it is also a remote graphical desktop control solution with some installation and port setup, learning from here could be a reasonably good start.

 #### Output

 Xfce, when based on `ubuntu:16.04`, looks a bit better than `ubuntu:14.04`.
-Inside the directory that contains `Dockefile`, `startup.sh`  and `supervisord.conf` ,, build image yourself and then run with following command
+Inside the directory that contains `Dockefile`, `startup.sh`  and `supervisord.conf` (**DO PLEASE DOWNLOAD THE WHOLE [DIRECTORY](https://github.com/Freegle1643/Customized-Dockerfile-Pool/tree/master/Ubuntu-16.04-vnc-xfce), AND BUILD DOCKER INSIDE WHERE `Dockerfile` EXISTS**) , build image yourself and then run with following command

 `docker run -i -t -p 5900:5900 <your name>/<your image name>`

+*`5900` on the left can be any available port you want to connect to your container using VNC.*

-*Notice, you might want to use `-d` (i.e. detached mode) instead of `-i -t` if you don't want closing terminal or exit tty to cause a stop of your container. `5900` on the left can be any available port you want to connect to your container using VNC.*
+*Notice, you might want to use `-d` (i.e. detached mode) instead of `-i -t` if you don't want closing terminal or exit tty to cause a stop of your container. **However**, according to my experience on this image, such operation could lead to unsuccessful start.
+You can definitely try other method not to attach to terminal of container.
+Like simply type `exit` to detach container tty, and restart the container, now you would not be attached to the tty so that you can continue doing your task.*

 ```
 -t              : Allocate a pseudo-tty